bigchaindb/site/_src/_guides/tutorial-token-launch.md

         })
 }
 ```

-With `listOutputs` using `false` as the second argument we can retrieve all the outputs that were not spent yet.
-Then we query for that transaction and we make a transfer with it.
-As the transaction model of BigchainDB is designed, all of the inputs have to be spent in a transaction.
-That means that if we send part of the `tokensLeft` to some user, we have to send the rest to the `tokenCreator` to preserve that amount.
+You have now transferred 200 tokens to the user John.
+With `listOutputs` using `false` as the second argument you retrieved all the outputs that were not spent yet.
+Then, you queried for that transaction and made a transfer to John with it.
+Note however, that there is also a transaction back to `tokenCreator.publicKey`.
+That is related to BigchainDB's transaction model.
+It is designed in a way that all of the inputs have to be spent in a transaction.
+That means that if we send part of the `tokensLeft` (200 tokens) to John, we have to send the rest (9800 tokens) back to the `tokenCreator` to preserve that amount.

+Note that in our example, the supply of your tokens was fixed and cannot be changed anymore after creation.
+So, you would need to clearly define for yourself, how many tokens you will need.
+However, BigchainDB does offer the option of refillable, devisible assets that allow for more dynamic token supply.
+You can learn more about that [here](https://github.com/bigchaindb/bigchaindb/issues/1741).

+That's it!
+Now you know, how divisible assets in BigchainDB can be used as a building block for token launches.
+Of course, in practice a token distribution event is much more complex and requires other important building blocks like smart contracts etc. But this tutorial showed you how to get started.